Glenn Hegar

 If you think your entity would qualify for exemption from the franchise tax, detailed information about categories of exemption, and the forms to apply for exemption, are available online.

-If the entity no longer exists or is no longer subject to the tax, the entity must formally end its existence with the Texas Secretary of State, if registered with their office.
-Detailed information about terminating, cancelling and withdrawing is available online.
+If the entity no longer exists or is no longer subject to the tax and is registered with the Texas Secretary of State (SOS), one of the following applies:

-Entities not registered with the Texas Secretary of State that are not, or are no longer, subject to the tax should notify the Comptroller's office in writing.
+Entities not registered with the Texas Secretary of State should notify the Comptroller's office in writing.
+Provide the reason and the date the entity is no longer subject to the tax to the address below:

 Texas Comptroller of Public Accounts